joscarranzs/joscarranzs/README.md

 - Start my own technology and innovation company.

 ### 🎉 Fun Facts
 - I love horror movies!
-My favorite one is *The Shining*.
+My favorite one is *Terrifier*, featuring the killer clown 🤡.
 - I enjoy working in the terminal more than in graphic environments.

 ### 📊 GitHub Stats